 Instead of looking at total booked nights, you can also see a split by LOS on the Booking Window chart and broken up by Booking Window on the LOS chart.
 This can help you identify what kind of cascading min-stay settings might be helpful in your area.
 Do note that your own data will only show reservations you’ve hosted, so there may be two-night bookings in the market even if you don’t accept them.

 It is super handy to compare these charts against a Market Dashboard for your area to see if there are any differences that might indicate a revenue opportunity that you might be missing.
-In case of any discrepancies, you can try adjusting your minimum stay policies or adjust your long-term rates to price your listings more competitively.
+In case of any discrepancies, you can try adjusting your minimum stay policies or your long-term rates to price your listings more competitively.

 LOS and Booking Window Trends helps you to: